bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Okay.
 I'm following you, but that's also because before we started recording, I had an hour to try to understand this.
 So to summarize this real briefly, the Diffie-Hellman exchange, two people have a public and a private key and then multiplying one public key with the other private key gets a secret number.
-Right?
 Because both persons know their own private key and the other person's public key, they can both generate this number, but no one else can generate this number because no one has either, no one else has either private key.
 Okay.
 So from this secret number, you could potentially create a Bitcoin private key.
 You could say that's a Bitcoin private key, essentially, and have a public key.
 And then basically what you were just saying, Sjors, is you could use that, like if Ruben wants to send me money, he could use that.
 Well, he couldn't, but he could send me money to that Bitcoin public key.
-And now we both have the privacy keys.
+And now we both have the private keys.
 So the problem is then Ruben can just take the money back.
 So yeah, I would have been paid, but I wouldn't because Ruben can claim the money.